Viseu is a city in central Portugal, located in the historical province of

 handmade metal objects created from sheet metal worked at cold

-and chandeliers are commonly found here, reflecting the artisanal
+chandeliers are commonly found here, reflecting the artisanal heritage

-heritage of the region.
-Positioned close to landmarks like the Sé de
+of the region.
+Positioned close to landmarks like the Sé de Viseu

-Viseu Cathedral and the Fonte das Três Bicas, the shop connects
+Cathedral and the Fonte das Três Bicas, the shop connects everyday

-everyday utility with cultural tradition, offering visitors a
+utility with cultural tradition, offering visitors a glimpse into the

 -